CiscoDevNet/terraform-provider-intersight/intersight_gosdk/docs/ResourceSharedResourcesInfoHolder.md

 HasSourceObject returns a boolean if a field has been set.

+### SetSourceObjectNil

+`func (o *ResourceSharedResourcesInfoHolder) SetSourceObjectNil(b bool)`

+ SetSourceObjectNil sets the value for SourceObject to be an explicit nil

+### UnsetSourceObject
+`func (o *ResourceSharedResourcesInfoHolder) UnsetSourceObject()`

+UnsetSourceObject ensures that no value is present for SourceObject, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)